Frequently Asked Questions

 What about my regular daily medications?

 We generally feel it is safe to take your regular medications with no more than a sip of water the day of your sedation/anesthesia.
 If diabetic and insulin dependent you should consult your primary care provider of person managing your diabetes medications for further instructions.
-For any further questions feel free to call your nurse anesthesiologist for further clarification regarding your medication on the days leading up to and on the procedure day.
+For any further questions feel free to call your nurse anesthesiologist for further clarification regarding your specific medications leading up to and on the procedure day.

 Do I need a driver?